richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 ![Definition of Epsilon](/assets/images/3fa3ef79-9c14-4adc-8aa5-fdeba8239f19.png)

-It might be too difficult to understand, but it roughly means **The chance where the datasets with and without an individual would produce different results**.
+It might be too difficult to understand, but it roughly means **The chance where the datasets with and without an individual would produce different outputs**.

 To understand it, we can assume a very small (or even zero) ε; there is little or no difference whether an individual participates in a research.
 So, there's less chance people can learn if that individual is or isn't in the dataset.